Emerald Ash Borer Survey

 - Kills ash trees!

-- Ash trees of all size can be attached, from 1/2 inch saplings to largest mature trees.
+- Ash trees of all size can be attacked, from 1/2 inch saplings to largest

 How did EAB get here?